-- b.
-A household may not attempt to qualify for two exemptions with only one child under the age of 6.
+- majority of the care for the child.
+Therefore, the father would not be entitled to the exemption. - b.
+A household may not attempt to qualify for two exemptions with only one child under the age of six (6).
 In the above example, if the father were granted the student exemption for care of the five-year old, the mother could not claim care of the child in order to meet a work registration exemption. - 10.
-Responsible for the care of a dependent household member who has reached the age of 6 but is under age 12 when the agency has determined that adequate child care is not available to enable the student to attend class and comply with the work requirements listed above as items 5 and 7; - 11.
-A single parent enrolled in an institution of higher education on a full-time basis, as determined by the institution, and responsible for the care of a dependent child under age 12; - a.
-This provision applies in situations where only one natural, adoptive, or stepparent (regardless of marital status, meaning the parent could be single, never married, a widow or widower, separated, divorced, or married and living in a separate household from the other parent) is in the same SNAP household as the child.

-Example: A mother, responsible for the care of her 6 year old, attends an institution of higher education on a full time basis and has applied for SNAP benefits.
+Responsible for the care of a dependent household member who has reached the age of six (6) but is under age twelve (12) when the agency has determined that adequate child care is not available to enable the student to attend class and comply with the work requirements listed above as items 5 and 7; - 11.
+A single parent enrolled in an institution of higher education on a full-time basis, as determined by the institution, and responsible for the care of a dependent child under age twelve (12); - a.
+This provision applies in situations where only one natural, adoptive, or stepparent (regardless of marital status, meaning the parent could be single, never married, a widow or widower, separated, divorced, or married and living in a separate household from the other parent) is in the same SNAP household as the child. - EXAMPLE: A mother, responsible for the care of her 6 year old, attends an institution of higher education on a full time basis and has applied for SNAP benefits.
 Her husband, and father of the child, is in the military and stationed in Europe.
-She meets this exemption and is considered an eligible student.

-Example: A father, responsible for the care of his 11 year old, attends an institution of higher education on a full time basis and has applied for SNAP benefits.
+She meets this exemption and is considered an eligible student. - EXAMPLE: A father, responsible for the care of his 11 year old, attends an institution of higher education on a full time basis, and has applied for SNAP benefits.
 Also in the household is his wife, the child's stepmother.
-Neither the father nor the stepmother can qualify as an eligible student unless they are eligible under one of the other eligible student criteria.

-b.
-If no natural, adoptive or stepparent is in the same SNAP household as the child, another full-time student in the same SNAP household as the child may qualify for eligible student status under this provision if he or she has parental control over the child and is not living with his or her spouse.

-Example: A 10 year old is in his aunt's custody, and they live with the aunt's elderly parents and have applied for SNAP benefits.
+Neither the father nor the stepmother can qualify as an eligible student unless they are eligible under one of the other eligible student criteria. - b.
+If no natural, adoptive or stepparent is in the same SNAP household as the child, another full-time student in the same SNAP household as the child may qualify for eligible student status under this provision if he or she has parental control over the child and is not living with his or her spouse. - EXAMPLE: A 10 year old is in his aunt's custody, and they live with the aunt's elderly parents and have applied for SNAP benefits.
 No one else lives in the house.

 The aunt attends an institution of higher education on a full time basis, thus meets the criteria of an eligible student.